jmuthazh/number-to-roman/README.md

 CI/CD) using several tools.
 <br/>The main components include:

-* OpenTelemetry Collector: For collecting telemetry data.
+* OpenTelemetry Collector: Opensource Framework for observability and collecting metrics, unified observability framework
 * Prometheus: For metrics collection.
 * Grafana: For visualization.
 * Elasticsearch, Logstash, Kibana (ELK stack): For logging and searching.